 I’m talking about add-ons like HDMI cables, HDTV mounts, and various cables for your electronic components.
 While Amazon use to have the reputation of pricing TV’s cheap and gouging you on accessories, that is simply not the case any more.

-These days you can score a quality Amazon Basics High-Speed HDMI Cable for only $5.99 compared to a similar cable at Costco for $14.99.
 And before you ask, more expensive HDMI cables are NOT any better in terms of picture or sound.

 2. Snack Foods